mignonjia/TS_watermark/README.md

 # Token-Specific Watermarking with Enhanced Detectability and Semantic Coherence for Large Language Models

-**This repository has been archieved.
+**This repository has been archived.
 Please refer to [MedMark](https://github.com/mignonjia/MedMark) for the newest version, where a larger model was used and a better Pareto frontier has been achieved.**

 This repository contains the code for our ICML 2024 paper on **Token-Specific Watermarking with Enhanced Detectability and Semantic Coherence for Large Language Models**.
 You can read the full paper [here](https://arxiv.org/abs/2402.18059).